Colorado’s Universal Preschool Program (UPK)

 Frequently Asked Questions

-UPK launches in the 2024-25 school year, offering at least 10 hours of high-quality, voluntary preschool to Colorado children in the year before they are eligible to enter kindergarten.
+UPK offers at least 10 hours of high-quality, voluntary preschool to Colorado children in the year before they are eligible to enter kindergarten.
 Some children could qualify for up to 30 state-funded hours based on family circumstances or qualifying factors for kindergarten readiness.
 Information on eligibility for additional hours can be found at https://cdec.colorado.gov/universal-preschool-family-information

 Children are eligible for UPK in the year before they become eligible for kindergarten.
-CDEC uses a cutoff of October 1, meaning that a child who turns 4 before this date in the year they wish to enroll in preschool will be eligible for UPK.
+Most of Adams County utilizes a cutoff of October 1, meaning that a child who turns 4 before this date in the year they wish to enroll in preschool will be eligible for UPK.
 Children who are three years of age, or younger in districts that have a waiver to serve children under three, will also be eligible for UPK hours if they meet at least one qualifying factor.
 Information about eligibility for younger children will be made available once criteria are finalized.

 Some children will qualify for additional hours of preschool under the UPK program.
 Details can be found at https://cdec.colorado.gov/universal-preschool-family-information and may be limited due to funding and/or availability.
 Families may also qualify for CCCAP, Head Start, or other state, federal, or locally funded child care programs.
 Families may also utilize a “private pay” option in coordination with their provider, to supplement Universal Preschool and other funded programs for which they might be eligible.